DilanM818/Wordlist_Generator/README.md

 *   **Ethical Considerations:** Be mindful of the ethical implications of password cracking and security testing.
 *   **No Guarantee of Success:** This script generates potential password candidates based on website content.
 There is no guarantee that these mutations will successfully crack any passwords.

-**The author is not responsible for any misuse of this script.
-By using this script, you agree to use it responsibly and ethically, and you acknowledge the potential legal and ethical consequences of misuse.**
+**By using this script, you agree to use it responsibly and ethically, and you acknowledge the potential legal and ethical consequences of misuse.**

 ## Description